The Paris Agreement

 B.2.3 Increasing warming amplifies the exposure of small islands, low-lying coastal areas and deltas to the risks associated with sea level rise for many human and ecological systems, including increased saltwater intrusion, flooding and damage to infrastructure (high confidence).
 Risks associated with sea level rise are higher at 2°C compared to 1.5°C.

 To the casual reader, these quotes might give the impression that raised Global Mean Surface Temperature is a direct cause of sea level rise.
-This assumption is problematic, particularly if it is widespread, because it is false.
+This assumption is wrong.

 Radiation imbalance increases Earth’s surface temperature